thenuka99/thenuka99/README.md

 ### Hi there 👋 I am Janith Thenuka Herath aka thenuka99

-> I am a hardworking individual who is dedicated towards his goals.
+> I am a hardworking individual who is dedicated towards my goals.
 <br />

 - 🌱 &nbsp;I'm currently studying for Bsc.
 (Hons.) in IT at University of Moratuwa